Linah003/Data_Science/README.md

 ## How to Run
 -Notebook:
-Open notebook/Project_notebook.py in Google Colab
+Open notebook/Project_notebook.py in Google Colab,
 Run all the cells step by step to see the analysis, charts, and insights.

 -Streamlit Dashboard: